DeepLabCut/DeepLabCut/docs/pytorch/pytorch_config.md

 ### Restarting Training of an Object Detector at a Specific Checkpoint

-If you wish to restart the training of a detector at a specific checkpoint, you can specify the full path of the checkpoint to the detector's `init_weights` variable, as shown below.
+If you wish to restart the training of a detector at a specific checkpoint, you can specify the full path of the checkpoint to the detector's `resume_training_from` variable, as shown below.
 In this example, `snapshot-detector-020.pt` will be loaded before training starts, and the model will continue to train from the 20th epoch on.